-Deferred outflows of resources, although similar to "assets", is set apart because these items do not meet the technical definition of being an asset of the PRDH on the date of these financial statements.
+Deferred outflows of resources, although like "assets", are set apart because these items do not meet the technical definition of being an asset of the PRDH on the date of these financial statements.
 In other words, these amounts are not available to pay liabilities in the way assets are available.
 When all the recognition criteria are met, the deferred outflow of resources will become an expense/expenditure.